jshea2/OSC-for-OBS/README.md

 * NOTE:  *If you're using obs-websocket v4.9 and lower download [*OSC for OBS (v2.7.1)*](https://github.com/jshea2/OBSosc/releases)*

+### Installation
+- Make sure you save the application in a folder that permissions are allowed to access such as root C:/ on PC or Applications on Mac .
+On quit, OSC for OBS saves a 'configuration' file that needs folder permission to save.
+So if you see an error on quitting or saving this could be the issue.

 ## [Download OSC for OBS (v3.0) Now](https://github.com/jshea2/OSC-for-OBS/releases/tag/v3.0)

 <img width="350" alt="Screen Shot 2021-11-21 at 4 17 23 PM" src="https://user-images.githubusercontent.com/70780576/191876659-ebf6c5eb-40da-4725-ba50-1ac28658c377.png">